fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
 <summary>DISCLAIMER!</summary>

-	بِسْمِ اللَّهِ الرَّحْمَنِ الرَّحِيم  -- Bismillahir Rahmanir Raheem
+>سْمِ اللَّهِ الرَّحْمَنِ الرَّحِيم  -- Bismillahir Rahmanir Raheem
+>
+> In the name of God, The Most Merciful The Most Compassionate.
+>

-	First of all, we need to say Allahu 'Alim.
+> First of all, we need to declare Allahu 'Alim.
 Only God know the ultimate truth.
-	Sources of this guide: The Quran, authentic hadiths, The Bible (Old Testament)
+> Sources of this guide: The Quran, authentic hadiths, The Bible (Old Testament).
+>

-	Quran is the only Word of God that reached our time uncorrupted.
+> Quran is the only Word of God that reached our time uncorrupted.
 Quran has many stories confirming some parts about the Biblical prophets.
-Thus the core structure of this guide is based on stories in the Quran.
+Thus, the core structure of this guide is based on stories in the Quran.
+>

-	And when it comes to nature and cosmos questions, human mind is just to primitive to understand it.
+>And when it comes to nature and cosmos questions, human mind is just too primitive to understand it.

 </details>